Dupernite/Aurus/README.md

 ![Modrith Version](https://img.shields.io/modrinth/v/6UjXU2BV)

 ---
-**Aurus** is a WIP **open-source** Minecraft mod that seamlessly enhances the familiar gameplay with exciting features while preserving the core essence of Minecraft.
+**Aurus** is a WIP **free** **open-source** Minecraft mod that seamlessly enhances the familiar gameplay with exciting features while preserving the core essence of Minecraft.
 Explore a world where innovation meets tradition, unlocking limitless possibilities, and embarking on unforgettable adventures.

 # Ideas and Development Progress
 * New Structures in all Dimensions - **0%**